Coconut Milk Crepes

 Filling the crepes

 After 1 minute of cooking on the other side, the crepe is done.
-Place the crepe on a flat surface, and spread half of it with a thin layer of orange jam.
+Place the crepe on a flat surface, and spread half of it with a thin layer of orange jam (or your favorite fruit jam).

 single crepe spread with orange jam on half of it.